UMBC Interlibrary Loan Service

 Borrowing Books & Articles

-- If the book is owned by another USMAI library, you can request it through the catalog; if not, you can place an ILL request.
+- If the book is owned by another USMAI library, you can request it by clicking the yellow Request button; if not, you can place an ILL request.
 Fill out the form as completely as possible and please check for errors before submitting.

 - Books take an average of 1-2 weeks to arrive.
-You will be notified by email when your book arrives, and you can pick it up at the Circulation Desk.
+You will be notified by email when your book arrives, and you can pick it up at the Check Out Desk.

 - First, check our A-to-Z Journal List - it contains all of our print journal holdings, full-text articles in databases, and electronic journals.
 You'll need to search by the journal name, then navigate to the proper issue to see whether we own the article you need.